TrenchBoot/linux/Documentation/security/launch-integrity/principles.rst

 A signature checking assessment functions by requiring a representation of the accepted authorities and uses those representations to assess if the entity has been signed by an accepted authority.
-The benefit to this process is that assessment process includes an adjudication of the assessment.
+The benefit of this process is that it includes an adjudication of the assessment.
 The drawbacks are that 1) the adjudication is susceptible to tampering by the Trusted Computing Base (TCB), 2) there is no evidence to assert that an untampered adjudication was completed, and 3) the system must be an active participant in the key management infrastructure.

 A cryptographic measurement does not adjudicate the assessment, but instead generates evidence of the assessment to be adjudicated independently.